SrijanBadhya/Debsoc/Running the PES Debsoc.md

 A few people including me believe glorifying the speaker score is useless and does more harm than good.
 Like I've said in [Feedback](#feedback), speaker scores are something people believe to be an accurate measurement, but in reality fluctuate to the point where they're unreliable.
 The main insight people derive from a speaker score is who was the superior teammate and who was the inferior teammate.
 Regular scores can be blamed on the 'team's case' or the 'team's synergy', but the speaker score feels especially harsh because the blame is on you.
 Glorifying one person's speaker score for being the best speaker is kinda an insult to their teammate.
 Pragmatically, the good that you can claim comes out of this is that, "the speaker feels honored for the work they've done", and, "people get inspired to be like them".
-But in real
+But usually the speaker feels happy enough with whatever other result they have already achieved.
+If you really want to do this, you can do this in private to them.
+Other people are also 'inspired enough' usually to debate, glorifying someone else is unlikely to result in extra effort from them, and can actually result in them feeling even worse about themselves.
+Sure, juniors aren't snowflakes, but there's no real point in hurting their self-esteem which is alrea

 cafe down the alley (talk about Mukhtalif)